-Dominique started yoga studies during the 1980s, by 1996 embarked on a daily Ashtanga yoga practice, and in 2001 and 2007 spent part of her summers immersed in ashtanga yoga in Mysore, India.
-During early 2002 she began this series, and by 2016 she completed it.
-"The Studio: Real principles summing up eight limbs of ashtanga yoga and twenty years of my artistic and moral life" is an homage to two of Dominique’s life long pusuits, painting and yoga.
+From 1983-1996 Dominique studied various styles of yoga, and from 1996-2016, had a daily Ashtanga yoga practice.
+In 2001 Sharath Jois, who she studied with annually in New York and Mysore, India, gave her permission to teach primary series.
+During early 2002 she began this series, "The Studio", and completed it in 2016.
+"The Studio: Real principles summing up the eight limbs of ashtanga yoga and twenty years of my artistic and moral life" is an homage to two of Dominique’s life long passions and pursuits...painting and yoga.

 Previous